 Our inventory of prospects includes approximately 118 drilling locations at WCBB.
 The drilling schedule used in our December 31, 2006 reserve report anticipates that all of those wells will be drilled by 2016.
-From January 1, 2007 through May 9, 2007, we drilled seven wells and recompleted 18 existing wells at our WCBB field.
-We currently intend to spend a total of approximately \$60 million in our WCBB field during 2007.
+From January 1, 2007 through November 1, 2007, we drilled 22 wells and recompleted 49 existing wells at our WCBB field.
+We currently intend to spend a total of approximately \$60 to 65 million for drilling, recompletion and other activities in our WCBB field during 2007.

-In our East Hackberry field, from January 1, 2007 through May 9, 2007, we drilled four exploratory wells, are currently drilling one well and currently intend to drill eight to ten additional wells during 2007.
-Total capital expenditures for our East Hackberry field are estimated at \$60 to \$70 million for 2007.
+In our East Hackberry field, from January 1, 2007 through November 1, 2007, we drilled 11 wells.
+Currently we are drilling one well and intend to drill one to two additional wells during 2007.
+Total capital expenditures for our East Hackberry field are estimated at \$60 million to \$70 million for 2007.

-During the third quarter of 2006, we purchased a 25% interest in Grizzly Oils Sands ULC, or Grizzly, a Canadian unlimited liability company.
-The remaining interests in Grizzly are owned by other entities controlled by Wexford Capital LLC, an affiliate of ours.
-During 2006, Grizzly acquired leases in the Athabasca region located in the Alberta Province near Fort McMurray within a few miles of other existing oil sands projects.
-As of March 31, 2007, our net investment in Grizzly was approximately \$8.5 million.
-Capital requirements in 2007 for this project are currently estimated to be approximately \$5.0 million, primarily for the expenses associated with our recently completed 62 well "core hole" drilling program and additional lease acquisitions.
+During the third quarter of 2006, we purchased an approximate 25% interest in Grizzly.
+As of September 30, 2007, our net investment in Grizzly was approximately \$22.8 million.
+Capital requirements in 2007 for this project are now estimated to be approximately \$16-17 million, primarily for the expenses associated with our recently completed 62 well "core hole" drilling program and additional lease acquisitions.

-Capital expenditures relating to our interest in Thailand are expected to be approximately \$1.0 million, which we believe will be offset in full from our share of production from the Phu Horm field.
+Capital expenditures relating to our interest in Thailand are expected to be approximately \$1.0 million, which we believe will be mostly offset from our share of production from the Phu Horm field.

-Our total capital expenditures for 2007 are currently estimated to be \$120.0 million to \$130.0 million.
-We believe that our cash on hand, cash flow from operations and borrowings under our credit facility will be sufficient to meet our normal recurring operating needs, debt service obligations, and our WCBB capital requirements for the next twelve months.
+Our total capital expenditures for 2007 are currently estimated to be \$130.0 million to \$140.0 million.
+We believe that our cash on hand, cash flow from operations, and borrowings under our credit facility will be sufficient to meet our normal recurring operating needs, debt service obligations, and our WCBB capital requirements for the next twelve months.
 With the added Hackberry activity or in the event we elect to further expand or accelerate our drilling programs, pursue acquisitions or accelerate our Canadian oil sands project, we will be required to obtain additional funds which we may do so through traditional borrowings, offerings of debt or equity securities or other means, including the sale of assets.
 Needed capital may not be available to us on acceptable terms or at all.
 If we are unable to obtain funds when needed or on acceptable terms, we may be required to delay or curtail implementation of our business plan or not be able to complete acquisitions that may be favorable to us.